Wellness Advisors are available

 Why Did Some People Stop Taking Micronutrients?

-At Hardy Nutritionals, we recognize this—and we’re constantly looking for ways to make clinical-grade nutritional solutions more manageable and more economical.
+At Hardy Nutritionals, we recognize this—and we’re constantly looking for ways to make clinical-grade nutritional solutions more manageable and more economical without sacrificing efficacy.

-At the 1-year follow-up, participants who opted for psychiatric medications reported notably lower perceived improvement:
+At 1-year follow-up, participants who opted for psychiatric medications or no intervention at all reported notably lower perceived improvement than those still using micronutrients - a difference amounting to a strong statistical trend (p=0.051):

-Only 45% of those taking medications described themselves as “much” or “very much improved.”
+Less than 50% of those taking medications or nothing at all described themselves as “much” or “very much” improved.

 In contrast, 75% of those who remained on micronutrients reported that same level of benefit.

-The micronutrient group also had a more significant drop in health anxiety compared to both other groups.
+The micronutrient group also had a more significant drop in health anxiety compared to both other groups (p=0.046).

 The supplement used in the NoMAD study was Hardy Nutritionals® Daily Essential Nutrients—a clinical-strength, broad-spectrum formula delivering over 30 essential nutrients, including: